 - Are there any negatives about the two tier affiliate model?

 - Can you make any real money just recruiting new affiliates?

 What Are Two Tier Affiliate Programs?

-Two tier affiliate programs allow you to make commissions not only on your own front-end affiliates sales but the sales from others (your sub-affiliates) that you bring into the program as an affiliate.
+Two tier affiliate programs allow you to make commissions not only on your own front-end sales, but the sales from others (your sub-affiliates) that you bring into the program as an affiliate.

-- First Tier = 30% commissions on all direct sales generated from your referrals
+- First Tier = You earn 30% commissions on all direct sales generated from your referrals

-- Second Tier = 10% commissions on your sub-affiliate referrals
+- Second Tier = You earn an additional 10% commissions on your sub-affiliate referral sales

 When new affiliate marketers learn about two tier affiliate programs they usually get very excited.
 After all, it sounds like all you have to do is find a good tiered affiliate program to promote to a small army of other affiliates and then sit back on the beach while they pad your bank account with sub-affiliate commissions every day.

 Here’s the problem: The fact is that 90% and probably more of your sub-affiliates will never earn a dime of commissions.